What Is ITP or Idiopathic Thrombocytopenia Purpura?

 Yes.
 According to the Centers for Disease Control website, “there has been growing concern that the live virus MMR vaccination is associated with an increased incidence of ITP.”
-Research shows that most cases seem to come on in the 6-week period after a patient is immunized with the measles mumps rubella vaccine.
+Research shows that most cases seem to start in the 6-week period after a patient is immunized with the measles mumps rubella vaccine.
 However, MMR may not be the only vaccine to trigger ITP.
-If you received any type of immunization in the weeks or months before the onset of Idiopathic Thrombocytopenia Purpura, the ITP could have been triggered by that vaccine.
+If you received any type of immunization in the weeks or months before the onset of Idiopathic Thrombocytopenia Purpura, then ITP may have been triggered by that vaccine.

 Can I Get Vaccine Injury Compensation for Idiopathic Thrombocytopenia Purpura (ITP)?